antirez/neural-redis/README.md

-This is a bit crazy, I'm curious to know if it's something that people tried in the past, since different words and different combinations of words will hash to the same, so we'll get a bit less precise results, however it is unlikely that words *polarized* in the opposite direction (positive VS negative) will hash to the same bucket, if we use enough inputs.
+This is a bit crazy, I'm curious to know if it's something that people tried in the past, since different words and different combinations of words will hash to the same, so we'll get a bit less precise results, however it is unlikely that words *highly polarized* in the opposite direction (positive VS negative) will hash to the same bucket, if we use enough inputs.

 So each single word and combination of words is a "vote" in the input